puppeteer/replay/README.md

 - [Cypress Chrome Recorder](https://github.com/cypress-io/cypress-chrome-recorder).
 You can use it to convert user flow JSON files to Cypress test scripts.
 Watch this [demo](https://youtu.be/4qYs2bMz4GI) to see it in action.
 - [Nightwatch Chrome Recorder](https://github.com/nightwatchjs/nightwatch-chrome-recorder).
 You can use it to convert user flow JSON files to Nightwatch test scripts.
+- [WebdriverIO Chrome Recorder](https://github.com/webdriverio/chrome-recorder).
+You can use it to convert user flow JSON files to WebdriverIO test scripts.

 Replay JSON user flows: